markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

 ### DOM

 The DOM is an object that contains properties and methods we can use to manipulate our HTML elements and CSS properties.
-> **Deep Dive:** DOM Tree nodes, which are organized in a hierarchy with parent and child nodes which relate to the parent and child HTML elements we are familiar with.
+> **Deep Dive:** DOM Tree nodes, which are organized in a hierarchy with parent and child nodes which relate to the parent and child HTML element relationships related to the nested structure pattern we are familiar with from HTML.

-There's not much we can do with window.document, but the DOM offers methods that we can use to find other elements within this document using JavaScript.
+There's not much we can do with `window.document` however, but having the DOM offers methods that we can use to find specific elements within this `document` using JavaScript.
-One of the methods we will use to find our target elements is the `querySelector()`.
+One of the methods we will use to find our target element is the `querySelector()`.
 Let's use this to find our `<button>` and `console.log` our results.
 Let's type the following directly into the console.
 ```js
 window.document.querySelector("button");
 ```
-@Todo why reference document?
+We should be seeing this in the console:
+> **@TODO** screen shot of console - button element The image does look like HTML, however once again this is the object representation, not the markup as we will demonstrate soon.
+First let's answer the question: Why is it important to prefix window and document to our `querySelector()` method?

-Note here that as previously, we don't have to type window as a prefix to our document statement because we are in the context of the `window` just as we did with the `Math` object.
+Actually we don't have to type `window` before document statement in the `script.js` file or the console because in both cases, we are in the context of the `window`.
+This should look familiar since that is what we did with the `Math` object. `Math.random()` for instance.
+Incidentally `alert()` and `prompt()` also can function without the window reference.
 > **@TODO** screen shot

 Although the console's return looks like raw HTML, it's actually an object representation of this element meaning it has access to properties and methods such as `textContent`.